lfoswald/lfoswald.github.io/_pages/about.md

 ## I am futher interested in
 * The public perception of climate change, the psychology of sustainable behavior and the effects of science communication.
 * Political opinion dynamics, political polarization, conspiracy myths and online extremism.
-* The interplay of humans and technology, especially risk perception and technology acceptance in the face of crises (climate engineering and contact tracing).
+* The interplay of humans and technology, especially risk perception and technology acceptance in the face of crises (e.g. climate engineering and Covid contact tracing).
-* Critical perspectives on technological solutions to social problems ("Smart Cities" and AI).
+* Critical perspectives on technological solutions to social problems (e.g. "Smart Cities" and AI).

 ## Most recent work
 Oswald, L. & Bright, J. (2021).
 How do climate change skeptics engage with opposing views?
 Understanding mechanisms of social identity and cognitive dissonance in an online forum.
 Out on [arXiv](https://arxiv.org/abs/2102.06516)